 The comments we see indicate that some federal employees and retirees do not understand the difference between the two.
 This is understandable; the federal pay and retirement systems are governed by a complex process with many different factors that can lead to endless variations depending on a person’s situation.

-The purpose of this article is to explain the differences in the COLA and the annual pay raise in an effort to clear up any misconceptions or confusion.
+The purpose of this article is to explain the differences between the COLA and the annual pay raise in an effort to clear up any misconceptions or confusion.

 The COLA

-The 2023 COLA was recently announced.
+The 2024 COLA was recently announced.
 This applies to federal retirees and Social Security recipients, but not to current federal employees.
-At 8.7%, it will be the largest COLA since 1981.
+The 2024 COLA is 3.2%, however, as you will see below, not all federal retirees will receive this amount.

 The process for determining the COLA is automatic.
 It is not subject to politics or a result of the action of Congress or the president each year.
 You will either get one or not based solely on a formula that is put in place by law and determined based on the cost of living as measured by the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).